Messecenter Herning

 The MCH Messecenter Herning is an exhibition centre and entertainment complex in Herning, Denmark.
 The complex is the largest fair and exhibition center in Denmark– beating the Bella Center in Copenhagen.
 Located on 130 acre, the complex hosts many events from trade shows, theatrical performances, sporting events, concert tours and other performances.
 It is one of the main attractions in Herning and draws a crowd of over 900,000 visitors per year.

 History

 The exhibition centre was conceptualized by Kristian Madsen, during his speech at the 1944 "Aktieselskabet Herning-Hallen".
 Originally designed a tourist attraction, the first hall was erected in May 1954 and was used for the Danish Textile Fair.
 Due to demand, the hall was expanded in 1963 and in 1964 opened with five additional halls.
 That same year, the venue played host to the Workman's & Industry Fair.
 With an additional expansion in 1971, the venue now consisted of exhibition halls and a conference center.

 Vision 2025

-President of MCH Group, Georg Sørense, presented a massive extension plan for the complex to meet further demand.
+President of MCH Group, Georg Sørensen, presented a massive extension plan for the complex to meet further demand.
 It includes a highway expansion to the complex, a column-free exhibition hall, a stadium and an arena.
 Additionally, it will add a business park, movie theatre, drive-in movie theatre, cableway and horse racing grounds.